 All projects creating data will need to have a Data Management Plan (DMP) in place at the start of the project which is maintained and updated during the life of the project.
-This will set out how project data will be collected, stored managed etc. Advice on DMPs is available from the HE funded Dig Digital project.
+This will set out how project data will be collected, stored managed etc. A Data Management Plan template is available on our website.
+Further advice on DMPs is available from the HE funded Dig Digital project.
+This was developed for archaeological projects but the general principles apply to most other projects.